yeojz/otplib/apps/docs/guide/troubleshooting.md

 ### "String secrets require a Base32Plugin"

-When using Base32-encoded string secrets, you must provide a base32 plugin:
+When using Base32-encoded string secrets, you must provide a base32 plugin.
+You may also choose to use a bypass if you want utilise non-base32 strings.

 ```typescript
 import { ScureBase32Plugin } from "@otplib/plugin-base32-scure";